LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Analytics/Advanced messaging dashboard.md

 ### Support

 Any customization on top of that analysis carries a risk of changing the narrative of the analysis.
 Please note that customizations will not be supported by LPSupport.
 If you do customize, please Save-As and give the file a different name.

 ## How to enable

-How to Enable Advanced Messaging Dashboard 3.0 on Your Account

-Reach out to your LivePerson account team and request that Advanced Messaging Dashboard be added.
+How to Enable Advanced Messaging Dashboard 3.0 on Your Account: Reach out to your LivePerson account team and request that Advanced Messaging Dashboard be added.
 The dashboard will be placed in Report Builder, under Shared Reports > My Account (12345678)

+## Segments of the dashboard
 Advanced Messaging Dashboard 3.0 contains 7 core analysis segments:

-Analysis (+ Link to Analysis Detail) Questions Answered

 ### Performance